Landbay: Company overview

-In December 2021 Landbay joined Technation's Tech Zero initiative.
+Landbay is a signatory to Techniation's Tech Zero initiative.

 In January 2022 Landbay achieved certification becoming Carbon Neutral having measured scope 1,2 & 3 emissions and offset the resultant CO2E via the Climate Fund™ Portfolio of certified carbon reduction projects around the world.

 The company was founded by John Goodall and Gray Stern, who appointed a specialist product development studio Innovify, founded by Maulik Sailor, whom John met whilst pursuing his MBA programme from Imperial College Business School, to develop their initial product.

 Landbay is regulated by the FCA Financial Conduct Authority.